Hotel Transylvania 3: Summer Vacation: Plot

-Back in 1897, Dracula and his friends travel in disguise on a train to Budapest.
-However, Dracula's arch-nemesis Professor Abraham Van Helsing boards the train and unveils the monsters; the monsters escape by climbing through the roof, and Dracula pushes his friends off the train for their safety.
-Van Helsing becomes obsessed with destroying Dracula, but is constantly outsmarted by him.
+In 1897, Dracula and his friends travel in disguise on a train to Budapest, the capital of the Hungarian part of Austria-Hungary.
+However, Drac's arch-nemesis Professor Abraham Van Helsing boards the train and unveils the monsters; the monsters escape by climbing through the roof, and Drac pushes his friends off the train for their safety.
+Van Helsing becomes obsessed with destroying Drac but is constantly outsmarted by him.

-In the present-day, a few weeks after the second film, Dracula is running his hotel business smoothly with Mavis and Johnny.
+In the present day, one year after the second film, Drac is running his hotel business smoothly with Mavis and Johnny.
 Drac is depressed that he has remained single since his wife Martha's death despite his attempts to meet someone.
 Misinterpreting this as stress from overwork, Mavis books a cruise so they can all take a break and spend more time together as a family.
-Dracula, Johnny, Mavis, Dennis, Vlad, and the hotel guests board a cruise ship called Legacy.
-Dracula sees the ship's human captain, Ericka, and falls in love with her at first sight, something that he thought was impossible as he had already "zinged" before.
+Drac, Johnny, Mavis, Dennis, Vlad, and the hotel guests board a cruise ship called Legacy.
+Drac sees the ship's captain, Ericka, and falls in love with her at first sight, something that he thought was impossible as he had already "zinged" before.

-Ericka afterwards goes to a private and secret room on the lower decks where she meets up with Abraham Van Helsing, secretly her great-grandfather.
-Van Helsing has almost entirely mechanized his body to avoid death, and has a plan to eliminate all the monsters: on the cruise's arrival at the lost city of Atlantis, he will use an Instrument of Destruction in Atlantis' ruins.
-Van Helsing makes Ericka promise to not assassinate Dracula beforehand, but she makes repeated unsuccessful attempts to do so anyway.
-Dracula's friends hear Ericka complain about her inability to get him and misinterpret this as a sign of affection.
-Dracula nervously asks Ericka out on a date, and she accepts since she sees this as another opportunity to kill him.
-As they dine on a deserted island, Ericka unexpectedly begins to fall in love with Drac, after they learn about each other's pasts where they lost their loved ones - for Dracula, it was his beloved wife Martha and for Ericka, it was her parents.
+Ericka afterwards goes to a private and secret room on the lower decks where she meets up with Abraham van Helsing, secretly her great-grandfather.
+Van Helsing has almost entirely mechanized his body to avoid death and has a plan to eliminate all the monsters: on the cruise's arrival at the lost city of Atlantis, he will use an Instrument of Destruction in Atlantis' ruins.
+Van Helsing makes Ericka promise to not assassinate Drac beforehand, but she makes repeated unsuccessful attempts to do so anyway.
+Drac's friends hear Ericka complain about her inability to get him and misinterpret this as a sign of affection.
+Drac nervously asks Ericka out on a date, and she accepts since she sees this as another opportunity to kill him.
+As they dine on a deserted island, Ericka unexpectedly begins to fall in love with Drac, after they learn about each other's pasts where they lost their loved ones - for Drac, it was his beloved Martha and for Ericka, it was her parents.

-Mavis discovers Dracula is interested in Ericka and becomes suspicious of Ericka's motives.
-The cruise ship reaches Atlantis, which has been converted into a casino; Dracula decides to tell Mavis the truth about Ericka but gets distracted seeing Ericka enter an underground crypt.
+Mavis discovers her father is interested in Ericka and becomes suspicious of Ericka's motives.
+The cruise ship reaches Atlantis, which has been converted into a casino.
+Drac decides to tell Mavis the truth about Ericka but gets distracted seeing Ericka enter an underground crypt.
 Drac follows her, with Mavis not far behind, and learns that Ericka is after a "family heirloom".
-With Dracula's help, she evades the booby traps around the object and escapes.
-Mavis arrives and confronts them, and Dracula confesses that he "zinged" with Ericka, to Mavis' surprise and confusion.
-After Ericka is told what a "zing" is, her inner guilt about lying to Dracula forces her to reject Dracula's feelings for her, leaving Dracula heartbroken and Mavis feeling guilty.
+With Drac's help, she evades the booby traps around the object and escapes.
+Mavis arrives and confronts them, and Drac confesses that he "zinged" with Ericka, to Mavis's surprise and confusion.
+After Ericka is told what a "zing" is, her inner guilt about lying to Drac forces her to reject his feelings for her, leaving Drac heartbroken and Mavis feeling guilty.